Ask the Dentist: Caring for Kids’ Teeth

 Remain calm!
 Your child is probably frightened so start with plenty of assurance.
 Look for the tooth and pick it up by the crown (not the root).
 If it’s dirty, you’d want to run it under cold water but refrain from cleaning it with a toothbrush or gauze and avoid any form of disinfectant like alcohol — this could kill the layer of viable cells on the root.
 The next step is to store it safely.
 Place the tooth in a container with special storage media for avulsed teeth (if available), otherwise use milk, your child’s own saliva or saline.
 Then take your child (and the tooth) to a dental clinic or hospital for emergency treatment.

 Special thanks to Dr. Jasmine Boey for contributing to this article!
 As a mother of three, Dr. Boey enjoys treating children as she finds it fulfilling to build rapport with her young patients and help them allay their dental fears.
-She’s also fully qualified with experience gained from clinical postings to National Dental Centre and Health Promotion Board before joining the i.Dental family.
+She gained experience from clinical postings to National Dental Centre and Health Promotion Board before joining the i.Dental family.